Takuan Sōhō

 Takuan Sōhō (沢庵 宗彭) was a Japanese Buddhist prelate during the Sengoku and early Edo Periods of Japanese history.
 He was a major figure in the Rinzai school of Zen Buddhism.
-Noted for his calligraphy, poetry, tea ceremony, he is also popularly credited with the invention of the takuan pickled radish.
+Noted for his calligraphy, poetry, and tea ceremony, he is also popularly credited with the invention of the takuan pickled radish.

 Biography

 Takuan Sōhō was born as the second son of Akiba Tsunanori, a samurai and senior retainer of the Yamana clan in the town of Izushi, in Tajima Province (present-day Toyooka, Hyōgo).
 When he was eight years old, the Yamana clan were defeated by the forces of Oda Nobunaga led by Hashiba Hideyoshi, making his father a ronin.
 In 1582 Takuan entered the temple of Shōen-ji in Izushi as an acolyte, and in 1586 he was sent to the temple of Sōkyō-ji, also in Izushi, to further studies.
 In 1591, Maeno Nagayasu, the lord of Izushi Castle during this period, invited Kaoru Sotada a disciple of Daitoku-ji's Shunoku Sōen to administer Sōkyō-ji and Takuan became his disciple.
 When Kaoru was transferred back to Daitoku-ji in 1594, Takuan accompanied him to Kyoto.
 There, he studied also directly under Shunoku Sōen at the temple of Sangen-in.
 In 1599, when Ishida Mitsunari built a memorial temple for his mother in Sawayama Castle, Shunoku and Takuan relocated to Sawayama and remained into the following year.
 However, after the fall of the castle subsequent to the Battle of Sekigahara and the death of Ishida Mitsunari, Takuan escaped.
 He was able to recover the body of the executed Ishida Mitsunari and assisted in his funeral services at Sangen-in in Kyoto.
 After his mentor, Kaoru Sotada died, Takuan relocated to Sakai in Izumi Province.
 He took the name of "Takuan" in 1604, having used a number of names up until this point as assigned by various of his teachers.

 In 1607, Takuan returned to Daitoku-ji and in 1609 was appointed its 154th head abbot.
 However, he left after only a few days for a prolonged period of traveling, claiming that he neither sought nor wanted the responsibility.
 Throughout his journeys, Takuan raised and collected funds for the renovation of Daitoku-ji and other Zen temples.
 In 1620, he returned to his home town of Izushi where the temple of Sukyo-ji had recently been restored by the new daimyo of Izushi Domain, Koide Yoshihide.